i-am-bee/beekeeper/README.md

 ## Workspaces

-Managing resources efficiently is critical in a multi-agent system, where unnecessary object creation can quickly drain memory and processing power.
-Workspaces solve this by providing a persistence layer for both agent and task configurations.
-This allows you to:
+Workspaces provide a persistence layer for your agent and task configurations, optimizing resource use.
+With workspaces, you can:
-1. Preserve configurations across sessions, eliminating the need to rebuild complex structures.
+1. Retain configurations across sessions, eliminating the need to rebuild setups.
-2. Iterate and refine setups, ensuring optimal performance over time.
+2. Iterate and refine configurations for improved performance.
-3. Maintain consistent processing quality while optimizing token usage.
+3. Ensure consistent processing while reducing token costs.

-Once you've fine-tuned a configuration, you can easily reuse it for new inputs, making your workflow more efficient.
+Once fine-tuned, configurations can be easily reused, making workflows more efficient.

 ### Workspace directory